South Dakota Lottery: Lucky for Life

 In 2009, the Connecticut Lottery began a game then called Lucky-4-Life.
 It eventually became a regional game, taking on its current name.
 In 2013, Lucky for Life added a second "lifetime" prize tier and began allowing such prizes to be paid in cash.
 In 2015, LFL further expanded into a quasi-national game.
 With South Dakota joining on June 4, 2017, LFL now is offered in 23 states and the District of Columbia.

 Lucky for Life players choose five white balls numbered 01 through 48 and one green "Lucky Ball" numbered 01 through 18.
 LFL continues to be drawn in Connecticut with numbered balls and two classic-style drawing machines.

-Hot Lotto
+Lotto America

-Hot Lotto is offered in 14 states.
-It is drawn Wednesdays and Saturdays.
-The game draws five "white balls" numbered 1-47, and one orange "Hot Ball", numbered 1-19.
-Jackpots begin at $1,000,000 (all-cash, and "taxes-paid").
-Hot Lotto also has an option called Sizzler; it triples non-jackpot prizes.

-Originally, Hot Lotto drew from 39 "white balls"; jackpots were paid in 25 yearly installments unless the cash option was chosen.
-Unlike Lucky for Life, Hot Lotto numbers are drawn via a random number generator (RNG).
+This game began in November 2017, replacing hot lotto.
+The current version is played by picking 5 numbers from 52 for the main numbers and 1 number from 10 for the star ball number.
+Jackpots in this version start at $2,000,000 and grow from there.
+The game costs $1 to play just like its predecessor from the late 1980s.
+The game has 9 ways to win and has an “all star bonus” feature that allows players to increase non jackpot winnings up to 5 times for $1 more per game.
+The jackpot is payable on a financial annuity over 30 years or in an available cash option (both payments are before taxes and deducted from the amount).